ABRG-Models/morphologica/README.md

 To run the test suite, use the `ctest` command in the build directory.

 Note that certain test cases will fail if no display server is available (e.g. in Docker images).
 See also [issue #6](https://github.com/ABRG-Models/morphologica/issues/6).

+# Credits

+Authorship of morphologica code is given in each file.
+Copyright in the software is owned by the authors. morphologica is distributed under the terms of the GNU General Public License, version 3 (see LICENCE.txt).